-The engines are hooked to either a 6-speed manual or either of two 7-speed automatics; the first of which is Nissan’s own and mated to 2.3-litre engines (X220D and X250D) while Merc’s 7G Tronic is fitted to the X350D V6 and comes with five driver settings; Comfort, Eco, Sport, Manual and Off-Road.
-The X350D V6 models are also permanent 4-wheel drive.
+The engines are hooked to either a 6-speed manual or either of two seven-speed automatics; the first of which is Nissan’s own and mated to 2.3-litre engines (X220d and X250d) while the Mercedes 7G Tronic gearbox is fitted to the X350d V6 and comes with five driver settings; Comfort, Eco, Sport, Manual and Off-Road.
+The X350d V6 models are also permanent four-wheel drive.

-Despite sharing the same underpinnings as the Navara, the X-Class weighs in around 200kg (over 10%) heavier and a lot of that gain comes from the extra lead required for soundproofing resulting in the smoothest and quietest ride of any pickup truck.
+Despite sharing the same underpinnings as the Navara, the X-Class weighs in around 200kg heavier – or more than 10% – and a lot of that gain comes from the extra soundproofing resulting in the smoothest and quietest ride of any pickup truck.
 The steering is precise and there’s ample feedback, and there is very little lean going into the bends.

-The X-Class isn’t simply a luxury 4×4 to look pretty on a driveway; there’s some seriously practical elements to it too.
-For example, the 1,578mm long load bed is the longest in its class, and the 1,578mm width isn’t far from class-leading either.
-In terms of weights, payloads vary between a respectable 1,066 and 1,087kg and there’s an industry-leading 3.5t towing capacity.
+The X-Class isn’t simply a luxury 4×4 to look pretty on a driveway; there are some seriously practical elements to it too.
+For example, the 1,578mm long load bed is the longest in its class, and the 1,560mm width isn’t far from class-leading either.
+In terms of weights, payloads vary between a respectable 1,066 and 1,087kg and there’s an industry-leading 3.5-tonne towing capacity.

 The independent rear suspension takes to the inconsistencies and bumps of the dirt track much better than the traditional solid live rear axle with leaf spring arrangement for a number of reasons.
 The most obvious advantage is that there isn’t the loud ‘bang’ and ‘shudder’ when you hit bumps, although it also helps the wheels maintain contact with the ground better which increases traction and safety.

-On extreme terrain however, the independent suspension becomes a bit of a hinderance as its not able to articulate to anywhere near the degree of a solid rear axle.
+On extreme terrain, however, the independent suspension becomes a bit of a hindrance as its not able to articulate to anywhere near the degree of a solid rear axle.
 Another issue is the low stature; the X-Class rides with just 201mm ground clearance and this is reflected in the low approach and departure angles (29 and 24 degrees) and wading depth (500mm).

 However, the 4-wheel drive systems themselves are impressive.
-X220D and X250D models receive Nissan’s respected selectable 4WD system while the X350D gets Merc’s own permanent system with a 40:60 torque split under normal driving conditions.
+X220d and X250d models receive Nissan’s respected selectable 4WD system while the X350d gets Mercedes’ own permanent system with a 40:60 torque split under normal driving conditions.
 A rear differential lock will set you back an additional £495.

-The X-Class has been in UK dealerships since December 2017 and prices vary between £27,350 and £38,350 plus VAT – making it by far the most expensive pickup on sale.
-The X-Class, however, is expected to hold its value well and it is backed by the most respected LCV dealer network with a three-year, unlimited mileage warranty.
+The X-Class has been in UK dealerships since December 2017 and prices vary between £27,350 and £38,350 plus VAT, making it by far the most expensive pickup on sale.
+The X-Class, however, is expected to hold its value well and it is backed by a respected LCV dealer network with a three-year, unlimited mileage warranty.